philfung/add-to-homescreen/README.md

 # add-to-homescreen 📱

 ## Motivation
-Adding to home screen allows mobile websites and PWA's to open like native apps without registering in the Apple or Google App Stores.
-Currently, it is very difficult to get users to add web apps to their home screen, limiting the utility of mobile websites compared to native apps.
+Add to home screen allows websites and PWA's to work like native apps without registering in the Apple or Google App Stores.
+Currently, it is very difficult to get users to add web apps to their home screen, limiting the utility of such websites compared to native apps.
 See [related Medium blog post](https://medium.com/@philipfung/add-to-homescreen-websites-an-option-for-startups-in-2023-efb92f5e03ad).

 ## This Library
 This drop-in JS Library for mobile websites effectively guides a user to add the website to their home screen on both IOS and Android.